IonicaBizau/tithe/README.md

   -v, --version                    Displays version information.

 Examples:
-  tenth -i -p 100 -d 'Some work for someone' tenth -a # displays all the payments tenth -i -p 500 -t -d 'GitHub Bounty reward.' tenth -c '$' # sets the USD currency
+  tithe -i -p 100 -d 'Some work for someone' tithe -a # displays all the payments tithe -i -p 500 -t -d 'GitHub Bounty reward.' tithe -c '$' # sets the USD currency

 «Bring the whole tithe into the storehouse, that there may be food in my house.
 Test me in this,” says the Lord Almighty, “and see if